Skip to content

 Hessian elements Raw Cartesian Hessian entries

-Eigenmatrix (Q^T H Q) Diagonal projection terms
+Eigenmatrix (Q^T H Q) Diagonal and off-diagonal projection terms

-When to use this vs SciPy L-BFGS-B:
+When to use this vs SciPy FD:

 Benchmark results (CH₃F, see Small Molecules):